Original Approval Date: March 2011

-1.2 The University of Guelph Library applies the same principles of selection in considering gifts as it does to books it buys.
-All gifts accepted by the Libraries should contribute either directly or indirectly to the program of teaching, research, and service of the University.
-Priority will be given to those potential gifts which are unique, rare, have significant provenance or those that complete or complement existing collections, especially in the following areas:
+1.2 Priority will be given to items which are unique, rare, have significant provenance or those that complete or complement existing collections, especially in the following areas:

 Head, Archival & Special Collections | Library